How-To Make Kefir and Recipes

 For 2-cups of Milk Kefir

 1 to 2 tablespoons milk Kefir-Grains.
-To obtain kefir grains please go here at my kefirpage
+To obtain kefir grains please go here to my kefirpage

 It is wise to mark the out side wall of the jar with a permanent marker or an elastic rubber band, to indicate the volume of grains put in the jar.
 As your kefir grains increase over future batches, it shall be easy to tell the portion of grains to remove, for that portion will go above the mark.
 The removed portion are your excess, or spare kefir grains.
 These may be blended with kefir to amplify the probiotic and therapeutic value of kefir when consumed.
 Alternatively, use spare grains to brew other interesting, healthy culture-products, mentioned bellow and throughout this site.
 See Links to all my Web Pages at the bottom of this page [all my web pages have those same links to each other, so you can find a topic].